Ford Puma Gen-E Review

 -

 The Ford Puma Gen-E is Ford's new, entry-level electric car.
 As you might have guessed from the name, it's based on the familiar Puma compact SUV - and that's no bad thing given that the Puma is one of the biggest sellers in the UK.
-But is Ford's new affordable family offering good enough to take on the likes of the Kia EV3, Jeep Avenger, Renault 4 and Smart #1
+But is Ford's new affordable family offering good enough to take on the likes of the Kia EV3, Skoda Elroq, Jeep Avenger, Renault 4 and Smart #1

-• Pros:Efficiency, huge boot, low price
+• Pros:Efficiency, huge boot, low running costs

-• Cons:Not as stylish as some rivals, and others have longer range options
+• Cons:No V2L, others have longer range

 ADVERTISEMENT

-Ford Puma Gen-E - Introduction
+Introduction - Ford Puma Gen-E

 It’s been a long time coming, the electric Ford Puma.
 We’ve known about it for years, and have been waiting for this extravagant new electric take on the Puma which is – let’s not downplay the importance, here – the best-selling car in the UK.
 This is a really critical car for Ford.

 So, I guess on the one hand it’s great that this looks just like the Puma that we know and love.
 Don’t fix it if it ain’t broken, and all that.
-But on the other hand, it’s disappointing that it’s taken so flipping long to get us an electric Puma that looks, well just like the Puma but with this flush grille-less fascia.
+But on the other hand, it’s disappointing that it’s taken so flipping long to get us an electric Puma that looks, well just like the Puma but with this flush, grille-less fascia.
 What’s taken so long, Ford?
 ‘Cause it’s not the design!

 It's worth noting that the Ford Puma Gen-E can tow up to 750kg, and can obviously be configured with a factory-fit tow bar, which is very useful for rear-mounted bike carriers as well as for towing a light trailer.